-DACs and Jitter: DACs don’t really come up with so much cons but most commonly, it is important to watch out for DACs with some form of jitter reduction.
-Jitter is a digital event that affects the timing of the digital pulses.
+DACs and Jitter: DACs don’t really come up with so many cons but most commonly, it is important to watch out for DACs with some form of jitter reduction.
+A jitter is a digital event that affects the timing of the digital pulses.

 It is sometimes described as ‘shaky pulses’ and if controlled or eliminated can improve sound quality.

 So that’s it, the full scope of audio interface vs DAC.
-Audio interface assures great sound quality when making basic recordings with any modern device that possesses a built-in sound card.
+An audio interface assures great sound quality when making basic recordings with any modern device that possesses a built-in sound card.
 They are especially great for recordings like podcasts.